dom-schulz/ticket-management-system/README.md

-# Ticket Apprentice - Database Management System (12/3/23 Update)
+# Ticket Apprentice - Ticket Management System (12/3/23 Update)

 A proof-of-concept ticket management system built with Python and Tkinter, demonstrating database operations and UI interactions.
 This project was created for the CPSC 321: Database Management Systems at Gonzaga University.